 - Please ensure you are using the correct password.
 Your email password is the password you set when you initially created the email account within cPanel.

 - Please ensure that you do not have an option enabled that is similar to, “Log on using Secure Password Authentication (SPA)“

 - If the error message you are receiving is actually a password prompt, please reset your email account’s password within cPanel and test again.
 You can reset the email password by logging into your cPanel, accessing the Email Accounts section, and clicking the Change Password link next to the email account you are working with.

 - If you are getting an error message, but it is not a prompt asking for your username and password, contact our Support Department for further assistance and be ready to supply the full error message that you are receiving.

 - If you are not receiving any error messages, log into your Webmail and ensure that you have email in your INBOX for your email account to download.
-You can log into your webmail via YourDomain.com/webmail.
-Be sure to replace YourDomain.com with your actual domain name, use your full email address as your username, and use your email account's password as the password.
+You can log into your webmail via example.com/webmail.
+Be sure to replace example.com with your actual domain name, use your full email address as your username, and use your email account’s password as the password.
 If you see emails in your INBOX from within Webmail, then your email client should be able to download them.
-Open your email account's settings from within your email client and be sure that you have your POP/SMTP server set to mail.YourDomain.com, with YourDomain.com being your actual domain name.
+Open your email account’s settings from within your email client and be sure that you have your POP/SMTP server set to mail.example.com, with example.com being your actual domain name.